Morgawr/lt-color-picker/README.md

 ##How do I use it?

-Add it to your plugin list (soon on the plugin manager, else clone this repo in your LightTable plugin directory) and then hit ctrl+space (or command for you mac users) and type "open color picker".
+Add it to your plugin list from the plugin repository and then hit ctrl+space (or command for you mac users) and type "open color picker".

 After you have selected your choice of color, it will close and insert the color on your cursor.